reflectoring/reflectoring.github.io/content/blog/2022/2022-07-03-getting-started-with-aws-step-functions.md

 Our state machine for the `checkout` process with the input and output filters is shown below:
 {{% image alt="checkout process with all steps" src="images/posts/aws-step-function/sm_with_data.png" %}}

 We need to execute our state machine to run the `task` type states configured in the earlier sections.
 We can initiate an execution from the Step Functions console, or the AWS Command Line Interface (CLI), or by calling the Step Functions API with the AWS SDKs.
+Step Functions records full execution history for 90 days after the execution completes.

 We need to provide input to the state machine in JSON format during execution and receive a JSON output after execution.

+We can see the list of state machine executions with information such as execution id, status, and start date in the Step Functions console.

+On selecting an execution, we can see a graph inspector which shows states and transitions marked with colors to indicate successful tasks, failures, and tasks that are still in progress.
+The graph inspector of our checkout process is shown below:
+{{% image alt="graph inspector of checkout process with all steps" src="images/posts/aws-step-function/graph-inspector.png" %}}

 Let us look at how our input data changes during the execution of the state machine by applying input and output filters as we transition through some of the states: